Tintagel Castle Footbridge

 Client English Heritage

-Award RIBA South West Award 2021 and RIBA National Award 2021
+Award RIBA South West Award 2021

 This new bridge is beautifully executed at all scales, from the way it respects the silhouette of the landforms it abuts, down to the tactile detail of its path, made from slate on edge.